 Rationale: Images of children are important in literature and are used to sell products, win elections, and encourage religious devotion.
-The child as savior, through whom people find truth, the answer to their problems, or salvation is an important feature of many works of fiction.
-An understanding of the literary archetype of the child savior will help students analyze and appreciate works of fiction.
+The child as savior, through whom people find truth, the answer to their problems, or salvation is an important feature of many works of fiction; becoming acquainted with this archetype will help students analyze and appreciate works of fiction.
 An understanding of the use of images of children in advertising and the media will help students make informed decisions.
 Finally, this lesson can be used to introduce students to the concept of literary archetypes, an important element of most works of fiction.

 How to Use This Guide:

-As you adapt this lesson to the needs and abilities of your classes, modify the Instructions to the Substitute (set out below) to take account of any changes you make.
-[The complete Set-Up-the-Sub Lesson Plan has a link to a word processing file which contains the Instructions.]
+Adapt the lesson to the needs and abilities of your classes.
+Modify the Instructions to the Substitute to take account of any changes you make.
+Pay special attention to the following points:

 - TWM has allotted fifteen minutes for students to read the handout.
 This should be changed, if necessary, based on the reading abilities of the class.
-Modify instruction to the Substitute #3 as appropriate.
+Modify instruction #3 as appropriate.

 - If the handout is to be read aloud in class, revise instruction #3 and specify the method of choosing students to read to the class.

 Instructions to the Substitute: